spericas/helidon-mcp/docs/mcp/README.md

 ### Completion

 The `Completion` feature offers auto-suggestions for prompt arguments or resource template parameters, making the server easier to use and explore.
 Each completion is bound to a prompt name or a URI template.
 Access arguments from `McpRequest`.
+The completion's type, either prompt or resource template, is returned by the `referenceType` method.

 #### Interface